jddfrance/WebscrappingTraining/README.md

 # WebscrappingTraining
-Scrapping various types of data from websites using zeep, selenium, requests and beautifulSoup and merging in a single  excel file.
+Scrapping various types of data from websites using zeep, selenium, requests and beautifulSoup, cleaning and merging in a single  excel file.